Question 1

 ▶️ Answer/Explanation

-(a) Electrolysis is the breakdown of an ionic compound in molten or aqueous state by the passage of electricity.
+(a) Electrolysis is the decomposition of an ionic compound, when molten or in aqueous solution, by the passage of an electric current.

-(b)(ii) The ionic half-equation for oxygen production at the anode is:
+(b)(ii) The ionic half-equation for oxygen formation at the anode is:

 (c)(ii) The product formed at the cathode is copper.

-(c)(iii) There is no change in the appearance of the aqueous copper(II) sulfate solution.
+(c)(iii) There is no change in the appearance of the aqueous copper(II) sulfate.

 Question 3